-- Spend the remainder of the day resting, and take it easy for the next 1 3 days after the biopsy2. - Have an adult family member, caregiver or friend spend the night following your procedure in the event you may need assistance. - Resume a normal diet.
-If your stomach is upset, try bland, low-fat foods, for example: plain rice, broiled chicken, toast, and yogurt. - Drink plenty of fluids to avoid becoming dehydrated. - You may resume light activities after 24 hours. - Resume normal activities as you feel able to tolerate them, unless otherwise directed by your doctor, healthcare provider, or the radiologist performing the biopsy.
+- Spend the remainder of the day resting. - Resume a normal diet.
+If your stomach is upset, try bland, low-fat foods, for example: plain rice, broiled chicken, toast, and yogurt. - Drink plenty of fluids to avoid becoming dehydrated. - Resume normal activities as you feel able to tolerate them, unless otherwise directed by your doctor or the radiologist performing the biopsy.

-Wound Care2
+Wound Care

-- It is normal to feel soreness in the area of the biopsy for 2 3 days. - Keep a dressing / bandage over the biopsy site for the first day. - After 24 hours you should change the dressing / bandage.
+- It is normal to feel soreness in the area of the biopsy for 2-3 days. - Keep a dressing / bandage over the biopsy site for the first day. - After 24 hours you should change the dressing / bandage.
 You may replace it with a Band-Aid that is big enough to cover the puncture site from the biopsy needle. - It is important to keep the biopsy site clean and dry.